MatthewLopez1990/Create-a-private-AI-site/README.md

     *   An API Key is like a password for a service. **Treat it like a password!** Do not share it, do not post it publicly, and do not save it in any public files.

 2.  **Configure Open Web UI**:
-    *   Open your web browser and go to `https://mattopenai.duckdns.org`.
+    *   Open your web browser and go to `https://yourdomain.duckdns.org` (replace with your actual domain).
     *   You should see the Open Web UI interface.
     *   Click on the "Settings" or "Admin" area.
 It might be behind a gear icon or your user profile.
     *   Look for a section related to "Model Providers", "Connections", or "API Settings".